ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

     Possible values are as follows:

     none:
     : The Domain Owner offers no expression of preference.

     quarantine:
     : The Domain Owner considers such mail to be suspicious.
 It is possible the mail is valid, although the failure creates a significant concern.

     reject:
     : The Domain Owner considers all such failures to be a clear indication that the use of the domain name is not valid.
 See (#rejecting-messages) for some discussion of SMTP rejection methods and their implications.

 psd:
 :   A flag indicating whether the domain is a PSD. (plain-text; OPTIONAL;
     default is 'n').
 Possible values are:

     y:
     : Domains on the PSL that publish DMARC policy records SHOULD include this tag with a value of 'y' to indicate that the domain is a PSD.
 This information will be used during policy discovery to determine how to apply any DMARC policy records that are discovered during the tree walk.

     n:
     : The default, indicating that the DMARC policy record is published for a domain that is not a PSD.

 rua:
-:   Addresses to which aggregate feedback is to be sent (comma- separated plain-text list of DMARC URIs; OPTIONAL).  [@!DMARC-Aggregate-Reporting] discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
+:  Addresses to which aggregate feedback is to be sent (comma-separated plain-text list of DMARC URIs; OPTIONAL).  [@!DMARC-Aggregate-Reporting] discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
 See (#external-report-addresses) for additional considerations.
 Any valid URI can be specified.
-A Mail Receiver MUST implement support for a "mailto:" URI, i.e., the ability to send a DMARC report via electronic mail.
-If not provided, Mail Receivers MUST NOT generate aggregate feedback reports.
+A Mail Receiver MUST implement support for a "mailto:"
+   URI, i.e., the ability to send a DMARC report via electronic mail.
+If the tag is not provided, Mail Receivers MUST NOT generate aggregate feedback reports for the domain.
    URIs not supported by Mail Receivers MUST be ignored.
 The aggregate feedback report format is described in [@!DMARC-Aggregate-Reporting]

 ruf:
-:   Addresses to which message-specific failure information is to be reported (comma-separated plain-text list of DMARC URIs;
+:  Addresses to which message-specific failure information is to be reported (comma-separated plain-text list of DMARC URIs; OPTIONAL).
-OPTIONAL).
 If present, the Domain Owner or PSO is requesting Mail Receivers to send detailed failure reports about messages that fail the DMARC evaluation in specific ways (see the "fo" tag above).
    The format of the message to be generated MUST follow the format specified for the "rf" tag. [@!DMARC-Aggregate-Reporting] discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
    A Mail Receiver MUST implement support for a "mailto:" URI, i.e., the ability to send a DMARC report via electronic mail.
-If not provided, Mail Receivers MUST NOT generate failure reports.
+If the tag is not provided, Mail Receivers MUST NOT generate failure reports for the domain.
 See (#external-report-addresses) for additional considerations.

 sp:
 :  Domain Owner Assessment Policy for all subdomains (plain-text;
    OPTIONAL).
 Indicates the message handling preference the Domain Owner or PSO has for mail using an existing subdomain of the domain queried but not passing DMARC verification.
 It applies only to subdomains of the domain queried and not to the domain itself.
 Its syntax is identical to that of the "p" tag defined above.
 If both the "sp" tag is absent and the "np" tag is either absent or not applicable, the policy specified by the "p" tag MUST be applied for subdomains.
    Note that "sp" will be ignored for DMARC records published on subdomains of Organizational Domains due to the effect of the DMARC policy discovery mechanism described in (#dmarc-policy-discovery).

 t:
 :  DMARC policy test mode (plain-text; OPTIONAL; default is 'n').
-For
-    the RFC5322.From domain to which the DMARC record applies, the "t" tag serves as a signal to the actor performing DMARC verification checks as to whether or not the domain owner wishes the assessment policy declared in the "p=", "sp=", and/or "np=" tags to actually be applied.
+For the RFC5322.From domain to which the DMARC record applies, the "t" tag serves as a signal to the actor performing DMARC verification checks as to whether or not the domain owner wishes the assessment policy declared in the "p=", "sp=", and/or "np=" tags to actually be applied.
 This parameter does not affect the generation of DMARC reports.
 Possible values are as follows:

     y:
     :  A request that the actor performing the DMARC verification check not apply the policy, but instead apply any special handling rules it might have in place, such as rewriting the RFC5322.From header.
 The domain owner is currently testing its specified DMARC assessment policy.

     n:
     :  The default, a request to apply the policy as specified to any message that produces a DMARC "fail" result.

 v:
 :  Version (plain-text; REQUIRED).
-Identifies the record retrieved
-    as a DMARC record.
+Identifies the record retrieved as a DMARC record.
 It MUST have the value of "DMARC1".
 The value of this tag MUST match precisely; if it does not or it is absent, the entire retrieved record MUST be ignored.
 It MUST be the first tag in the list.

 A DMARC policy record MUST comply with the formal specification found in (#formal-definition) in that the "v" tag MUST be present and MUST